Skip to Content

 Philodendrons, in general, tend to prefer a soil mix that is fast draining.
 This ensures that the water they receive does not sit in the soil, causing a waterlogged base.

-For this reason, I tend to opt for a quality potting soil and one that is preferably high in bark and peat content.
-I also go that little extra for my plant and place a small amount of perlite into their soil.
+For this reason, I tend to opt for quality potting soil, preferably high in bark and peat content.
+I also go that little extra for my plants and place a small amount of perlite into their soil.

 Perlite ensures my Philodendron mayoi receives the moisture it so desires, being that of a tropical plant.
 However, at the same time, perlite won’t encourage a damp and soggy prolonged soil area.